Shrove Tuesday 2022

 Tomorrow is Ash Wednesday, which means that today is Shrove Tuesday, Mardi Gras, Fat Tuesday, pancake day, and so on.
-Let me begin with a childhood memory that may have also been experienced by others of you.
+Let me begin with a childhood memory that may have also been experienced by other readers.
 I do remember the pancakes being very fluffy and tasty, likely because this was before the days of cake mixes and other processed foods.
 Even if such things were available, I doubt that my mother would allow herself to open a package.

 The pancakes themselves have significance for the day before Lent.
 There are four ingredients: eggs (creation), flour (the staff of life), salt (wholesomeness), and milk (purity).
 It was also a way of using up certain ingredients that one refrained from during Lent.
 Eggs and milk would be prime examples.